French toast is a simple enough recipe, but to make AMAZING French toast takes paying attention to a few key components.

 How to Avoid SOGGY French Toast

-However, that nearly-stale bread is what makes for the best French toast that remains light and fluffy instead of becoming soggy from the richness of the egg-and-milk mixture.
+However, that nearly-stale bread is what makes for the best French Toast recipe that remains light and fluffy instead of becoming soggy from the richness of the egg-and-milk mixture.

 How to Dry Bread for French Toast

-How to Make Crispy and Golden Brown French Toast
+How to Make Crispy, Golden Brown French Toast

 When I say crispy, I mean caramelized and golden brown at the edges while still light and fluffy inside.
 I find this comes down to frying technique:

 - Use a combination of butter and oil to fry: The butter provides flavor and the milk solids help to create caramelization.
-However, oftentimes using only butter can lead the French toast to getting burnt on the exterior and undercooked on the interior.
+However, using only butter often leads to French Toast that’s burnt on the exterior and undercooked on the interior.
 That’s because those milk solids can brown very quickly.
 So the combination of butter + oil is the perfect solution.

 - A small amount of brown sugar in the batter: This helps to create those caramelized lacey exteriors.